Adding data to a template

 There are also two optional columns for the data filters, currently set to column A and column B.

-Switching tabs, we can see how the “Locations” sheet specifies the locations of the arrows using a location code, as well as a name, latitude and longitude for each country.
-These location codes match the codes in columns C and D in the “Values” sheet.
+Switching tabs, we can see how the Locations sheet specifies the locations of the arrows using a location code and a name, latitude, and longitude for each country.
+These location codes match the codes in columns C and D in the Values sheet.

-To make our own version of the globe, we’ll need to replace the sample “Values” sheet with new data that has columns for the source, destination and value of each arrow.
+To make our own version of the globe, we’ll need to replace the sample “Values” sheet with new data that has columns for each arrow's source, destination, and value.
 And we’ll need to make sure each source and destination has a matching entry in the “Locations” sheet.

 Uploading data and selecting columns

 Other times, your data will contain the information that you want to visualize but it will be in a more fundamentally different format.
-For example, you might want to use the Marker map template, which uses latitudes and longitudes to draw points, but your dataset might contain postcodes instead.
-In this situation you could convert your data using a free online service, like this site, which will convert postcodes to latitudes and longitudes.
+For example, you might want to use the Marker map template uses latitudes and longitudes to draw points, but your dataset might contain postcodes instead.
+In this situation, you could convert your data using a free online service, like this site, which will convert postcodes to latitudes and longitudes.